emilyriehl/yoneda/src/hott/04-half-adjoint-equivalences.rzk.md

   (fhasinverse : has-inverse A B f)
   : is-half-adjoint-equiv A B f
   :=
-    ( corrected-has-inverse-has-inverse A B f fhasinverse,
-      has-inverse-coherence A B f fhasinverse)
+    ( corrected-has-inverse-has-inverse A B f fhasinverse , has-inverse-coherence A B f fhasinverse)

 -- Equivalences are half adjoint equivalences!